Placement in the Curriculum and Prerequisites: Year 4, Completion of Core Clerkships.

 Purpose: This mandatory, one-week course is designed to prepare the graduating medical student for residency and will act as a bridge between medical school and residency.
 The goal of the course is to expose the medical student to general concepts that will provide the foundation for a more seamless transition from their M4 year to their intern year.
 The course will employ multiple types of didactic sessions including: small and large group discussion, standardized patient encounters / Objective Structured Clinical Examinations (OSCEs), team based learning exercises, role playing and role modeling, online tutorials and modules.

-This course is an adjunct to the current Essentials of Clinical Practice and Professionalism 1 already offered in the medical school.
+This course is an adjunct to the current Clinical Connections and Competences already offered in the medical school.
 It is designed to be a culmination of four years of medical school and will engage the students in integrating and expanding upon concepts learned in multiple previous courses as they prepare for their intern year of residency.

 Competencies: In the process of completing this course, the student will be able to: